tanishagerg/SRNCA/blogpost.md

 g_{i,j} = \langle v_i, v_j \rangle = v_i \cdot v_j
 $$

 where the angle brackets and the dot are different ways of specifying the inner product.
+As a result, each Gram matrix has as many rows and columns as the number of channels in the layer.

 4. At the same time as steps 2 and 3 for the training image, the target texture image (the image that the model is trying to make a similar pattern to) is also used directly as input to the conv-net model, and Gram matrices are calculated for the target image.